Al Jadeed

+Al Jadeed (الجديد, New TV) is an independent Lebanese TV station.
+Headquartered in Beirut, it was launched in 1992 and paused its broadcasts in 1997 due to Syrian intervention, before resuming broadcasting in 2001.

 On 9 May 2005, Al Jadeed was also launched in America and the Pacific, reaching Arabic-speaking immigrants in the United States, Canada, South America and Australia.
 As of 2012, it has become available for viewers in South America through over-the-top technology on myTV.

-In 2007, a copyright issue arose with the name “New TV” and the channel Arabized its name, to which it became Al Jadeed TV.
+In 2007, a copyright issue arose with the name "New TV" and the channel Arabized its name, to which it became Al Jadeed TV.
 The station is owned by Tahsin Khayat.

 History

 From 1991 to 1996: New TV

 Up to 1996, New TV was regularly in conflict with the ruling leaders.
 At the end of 1996, the Lebanese Ministry of Information decided to shut many TV stations, including New TV, the only secular broadcaster in Lebanese.
-Only five channels then got the right to broadcast, obviously chosen according to match religious communities’ demands.
+Only five channels then got the right to broadcast, chosen according to match religious communities’ demands.

 Since 2001: Al Jadeed TV

 From 2000, New TV received a licence again and it became Al Jadeed TV in 2001.